krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 •	Warning: Some people have reported multiple data losses on this machine.
 I suggest using time-machine whenever possible!
 •	If you want to save the settings of the display brightness: downgrade to clover 3899, in the never versions the nvram restore is broken.
 •	4K Touchscreen only: Multitouch can be achieved with the driver from touch-base.com, but it's not open source - costs > 100 $
+•	Not a bug: if you REALLY want to use the 4K Display natively and disable the Retina Mode (max 1920x1080), google it or see: http://www.everymac.com/systems/apple/macbook_pro/macbook-pro-retina-display-faq/macbook-pro-retina-display-hack-to-run-native-resolution.html
 ## Tutorial Updates
 •	31.
 December 2016: USB-C Hotplug Fix and USB InjectAll Removed
 •	28.
 December 2016: NVMe SSDT Spoof precreated, FakeID already preset in installation config.plist.
 VoodooHDA added as alternative to SSDT-ALC298 patch as well as color coding in tutorial
 •	22.
 December 2016: FakeSMBios added
 ## Appendix 1: Accessories
 The official Dell adaptor DA200 (http://accessories.euro.dell.com/sna/productdetail.aspx?c=at&l=de&s=dhs&cs=atdhs1&sku=470-abry) works completly on Sierra 10.2.2.
 You can use the Network, USB, HDMI and VGA.
 Everything is full hot-pluggable
 a cheap 3rd party noname USB-C -> VGA adaptor didnt work
+you can charge the Dell with a generic USB-C Power Adaptor, but USB-C has only a maximum power of 100W, so it's either charging OR usage, not both.
+Dont forget you need a special USB-C cable (Power Delivery 3.0) for charging